Decentralized Design and Plug-and-Play Distributed Control for Linear Multi-Channel Systems: Synthesis of Control Agents

 where $\Lambda^+$ is given in \eqref{eq:R} and

-Here, as intended in \eqref{eq:prop}, we observe that the upper left $2 \times 2$ block of \eqref{eq:dot_e_dot_x} is a typical output-feedback configuration for the aggregated system $(C,A,B)$, which is stable.
-In addition, $\Lambda^+$ is positive definite, and therefore, we know that sufficiently large $\gamma$ yields stability of \eqref{eq:dot_e_dot_x}.
-This observation can be justified by a Lyapunov function analysis, which also yields the threshold of stabilizing gain $\gamma$ as \eqref{eq:gamma_general}.
-This is continued in Appendix \ref{app:1}. \end{proof}
+Here, as intended in \eqref{eq:prop}, we observe that the upper left $2 \times 2$ block of \eqref{eq:dot_e_dot_x} is the typical output-feedback configuration for the system $(A,B,C)$, which is Hurwitz.
+In addition, $\Lambda^+$ is positive definite, and thus, a sufficiently large $\gamma$ yields stability of \eqref{eq:dot_e_dot_x} and the property (i).
+More rigorous analysis using a Lyapunov function (which also yields the property (ii)) is found in the Appendix \ref{app:1}. \end{proof}